 The logistics and warehousing sector is a vibrant and stimulating field that offers a wide array of fulfilling and satisfying career opportunities.
 With a work environment that is always in flux and advancing, employees have ample opportunities for personal and professional development.
-Moreover, the sector's culture is one that values diversity and inclusivity, making it a desirable career path for anyone looking for an exciting and fulfilling occupation of the general population still categorises industry employees as 'key workers' post Covid.
+Moreover, the sector's culture is one that values diversity and inclusivity, making it a desirable career path for anyone looking for an exciting and fulfilling occupation.